Daniella Alonso: Career

-In 2015, Alonso starred in two films; first was Re-Kill a horror film, and the box office hit comedy Paul Blart: Mall Cop 2 opposite Kevin James.
-In 2016, she starred in the first season of TNT crime drama Animal Kingdom.
+In 2015, Alonso starred in two films: first was Re-Kill a horror film; and the box office hit comedy Paul Blart: Mall Cop 2, opposite Kevin James.

+In 2016, Alonso starred in the first season of TNT crime drama Animal Kingdom.
 The following year, she went to star in the ABC drama pilot Las Reinas, but it not was picked up to series.

-She later had recurring roles on Criminal Minds and The Resident.
+Alonso later had recurring roles on Criminal Minds and The Resident.
 In 2019, she joined the cast of The CW prime time soap opera Dynasty replacing Ana Brenda Contreras in the role of Cristal Jennings.

 Personal life

-On November 5, 2020, Alonso said on a podcast that she is pregnant with her first child.
-She gave birth to a girl in 2021.
+On November 5, 2020, Alonso said on a podcast that she was pregnant with her first child with longtime boyfriend, Jeff Schine.
+She gave birth to a girl, Inara, in 2021.